armbian/documentation/docs/User-Guide_Advanced-Features.md

 ## How to run Docker?

 Docker works reliably with the distribution-provided builds of docker.
 It's as simple as `apt-get install docker.io`.
 If you prefer to use the latest docker builds provided directly by Docker.
-Please follow the guide bellow.
+Please follow the guide below.

 Preinstallation requirements: